hongyusu/ProteinFunctionPrediction/README.md

    1. This procedure will genrate a pairwise similarity matrix.
    1. Instruction for installing and running BLAST can be found from [my blog post](http://hongyusu.github.io/lessons/2015/06/16/ncbi-blast-installation-and-running-in-parallel/).
    1. In particular, after removing some replicated proteins, there are 12515 protein left in TCDB which will be used to build a TCDB BLAST database.
+   1. The cleaned TCDB data file is located in `./Data/tcdb`.
    1. For the BLAST search, we obtain all hits with e-value above 0.01.
    1. We use BLAST score as similary measure between pair of proteins.
    1. Some statistics about the TCDB BLAST features are shown in the following table